 The center is located in an area designated by CMS as a home health agency shortage area;

 The services are rendered to a homebound individual.
-For purposes of visiting nurse services, “homebound” means a Medicaid recipient who is permanently or temporarily confined to his or her place of residence because of a medical or health condition.
+For purposes of visiting nurse services, “homebound” means a Medicaid beneficiary who is permanently or temporarily confined to his or her place of residence because of a medical or health condition.
 The individual may be considered homebound if he or she leaves the place of residence infrequently.
 For this purpose, “place of residence” does not include a hospital or skilled nursing facility;

 The services are furnished by a licensed registered nurse or licensed practical nurse or a licensed vocational nurse, who is employed by or received compensation for the services from the center; and